 In vivo validation in a MC38 tumor-bearing model of humanized CTLA4 mouse

 In vivo validation of anti-tumor efficacy in a MC38 tumor-bearing model of humanized CTLA4 mice.
 Homozygous humanized CTLA4 mice were inoculated with MC38 colon cancer cells.
-After the tumors grew to 100 mm3, the animals were randomly assigned into a control group and a treatment group (n=9).
 The results showed: Yervoy, a drug targeting human CTLA4, showed a very significant anti-tumor effect (p<0.001), demonstrating that the humanized CTLA4 mice are a good in vivo model for validating the efficacy of antibodies targeting human CTLA4.

 Know More Humanized Mouse Models